 Set up device controls.
-You can set controls on individual devices or use Circle to help you manage all of your devices in and out of the home with content Filters, Time Limits, Off Times and more.
+You can set controls on individual devices or use Circle to help you manage all of your devices in and out of the home with content Filters, Time Limits, Usage tracking and more.
 Use the Circle app to set time limits for on and off screen time so your kids can stay on track throughout the year, while also taking interest in non-digital activities, like reading, playing an instrument, or getting active outdoors, for a more well-rounded day.

 Be aware of cyberbullying.
 New devices can mean greater chance of exposure to online bullying and distractions from social media.
 Look for signs that they’re having a negative experience on their device, such as being emotionally upset during or after use, withdrawing from friends and family, or not doing well in school, and then have a conversation with them about their experience (here are tips for issues with social media or playing video games).

 Kids can often fear parents will take the device away if they share what’s really going on so come from a place of empathy.
 Small changes and checking in can ensure your kid enjoys their new device for what it was intended for: to connect with friends, explore new interests, and keep up with school.

 For more information about how Circle can help, visit our Features page.